guyinatuxedo/nightmare/modules/28-fastbin_attack/0ctf_babyheap/readme.md

 0x30:    3
 ```

 Now that chunk 2's metadata has been overflowed, we can go ahead and free it.
 This will move the heap back to where the first chunk 0 was.
-By doing this, it will effictively forget about the new chunk 0, and will allow us to push a libc address into it's data section (the section after the heap metadata) so we can just print the chunk and leak the libc address:
+By doing this, it will effectively forget about the new chunk 0, and will allow us to push a libc address into it's data section (the section after the heap metadata) so we can just print the chunk and leak the libc address:

 ```
 0xf0:    (freed)